-The University of Oklahoma College of Medicine will celebrate three individuals and an institution during its 2013 Evening of Excellence on Jan.
+The University of Oklahoma College of medicine will celebrate a physician, a philanthropic couple and an institution during the 2013 Evening of Excellence on Jan.
 31.

 He also sits on boards at the University of Tulsa.